 It was almost spectral to try and envision the old park being abandoned, but once the ferries stopped running there was basically no way to get to the island unless you had your own boat and a passport, so the memory essentially existed in a vacuum, like a ship in a bottle for many, many years.
 In the early 2000s, a developer bought the island to build expensive housing there, at which time there were news stories about it and people started to think about the island again, but the rides and roller-coasters had mostly been removed.
 The redevelopment basically failed and sat idle for many years after the first few houses were built, however.

-So when Chad and I learned that one of the boats was still around, hiding somewhere in Metro-Detroit in mothballs, we were both immediately galvanized into figuring out just where it was, and whether we could get to it.
+So when Chisel and I learned that one of the boats was still around, hiding somewhere in Metro-Detroit in mothballs, we were both immediately galvanized into figuring out just where it was, and whether we could get to it.
 Sure enough after a short search, in a tucked-away industrial nook of the riverfront, we found it:

 According to the nonprofit volunteer group that has been working to restore the boat for the past several years, the S.S.
 Columbia Project, the boat is a registered National Historic Landmark.
 It is the oldest surviving passenger steam vessel in the United States.